When you are homeless, accommodation offered by the council must be suitable. If it's not, you can ask the council to review its decision.

 - health – for example difficulty getting up stairs

 Where the accommodation is located

-Housing shortages mean that the council may not be able to house you in the same area.
+But shortages of affordable housing, especially for people on benefits mean that the council may not be able to house you in its area.

 When deciding if the location is suitable, the council has to take into account:

 - where the accommodation is – it may be outside the council's area

 - what types of accommodation are available in the area – for example, if you need a large home but there's a local shortage of these